goblimey/ntripcaster/README.md

 containing correction data in RTCM messages.

 The software to do this is called an NTRIP server.
-Crucially, it doesn't need a well-known address to do this.
+Crucially, it doesn't need a well-known Internet address.
-My base base station is currently in a shed in my back garden, connecting to a caster over my home broadband service.
+My base base station is currently in a shed in my back garden, connecting to a caster via my home broadband service.

 A cient (the rover) sends a series of HTTP requests to the caster